 The first skirmish between US and communist forces took place on 6 October along the road linking Tientsin and Peking.
 On the day before a reconnaissance patrol travelling along this road had discovered 36 unguarded roadblocks, which made the road impassable to anything larger than a Jeep.
 A detail of engineers and a platoon of riflemen despatched to clear the road were attacked by some 40 to 50 communist soldiers about 22 miles (35.5 km) to the north-west of Tientsin and, after a brief firefight, compelled to fall back with three wounded.
 On the following day, another detail of engineers was sent out with the same objective as before, but this time with an escort of a rifle company and also a company of tanks under air air shield of carrierborne aircraft.
 The communists did not attack, however, and the Americans reopened the road.
 A convoy of 95 vehicles and several hundred US troops passed along the road without incident soon after this, and linked with the US forces which had reached Peking by rail.
 A patrol was also established in order to keep the road open.

 By 30 October all of the 1st Marine Division’s major units were ashore and established in their initial areas of responsibility.
 The Peking Group, centred on the 5th Marines and commanded by Brigadier General Louis R. Jones, established itself in the old Legation Quarter, with a single rifle company at each of the city’s two airfields.
 The 1st Marines and the 11th Marines occupied Tientsin, its airfield and its approaches.
-The area of Taku and Tangku was garrisoned by 1/5th Marines, and the 1 and 3/7th Marines held strongpoints along the rail line linking Tangku and Chinwangtao.
+The area of Taku and Tangku was garrisoned by 1/5th Marines, and the 1 and 3/7th Marines held strongpoints along the railway line linking Tangku and Chinwangtao.
 Corps troops were stationed mainly in Tientsin, with necessary supporting detachments attached to divisional units in the field.

 The headquarters of Major General Claude E. Larkin’s 1st Marine Aircraft Wing were established on 6 October at the French Arsenal near the airfield to the east of Tientsin, and its subordinate air groups and service squadrons arrived in China with their equipment throughout the remainder of the month.
 The wing’s flight echelons were allocated to airfields at Tsingtao, Peking and Tientsin as these facilities became available.
 But US air cover was very limited during the first few months of the occupation, largely as a result of a typhoon that ravaged Okinawa on 9/11 October and damaged much of the wing’s equipment while it was en route to China.